elementary/website/docs/code/getting-started.md

 		this.withdraw_notification ("notify-test");
 	});
 -->
 And that's it!
 Very easy right?
 Now let's compile and run your app again.
-Click on the buttons, first on the Show, then Update, and later on the Withdraw.
+Click on the buttons, first on the Show, then Update.
+See how the text on your notification changes without making a new one appear?

 ###Priority  {#priority}
 Notifications also have something called priority.
 In elementary OS, when a notification is set as "urgent" it will stay on the screen until either the user interacts with it, or you withdraw it.
 Let's make our notification urgent!
 To do so all you have to do is add the following line before the `this.send_notification ()` function

 	notification.set_priority (NotificationPriority.URGENT);

-Urgent notifications though should really only be used on the most extreme of cases.
+URGENT notifications though should really only be used on the most extreme of cases.
 For example, here in elementary we use them for telling the user that his battery is about to run out, or when a printing job failed.
 There are also [other notification priorities](http://valadoc.org/#!api=gio-2.0/GLib.NotificationPriority).
 In elementary OS Loki, notifications with priority set to LOW are skipped from the notifications indicator.

 ## Review {#notifications-review}
 Let's review what all we've learned:

-- We learned what Gtk.Application is and how to make a subclass of it.
+- We learned what `Gtk.Application` is and how to make a subclass of it.
 - We built an app that sends and updates notifications.
 - We learned about some advanced notification features such as priority and setting an icon